 Case 1: Luna's Miraculous Recovery from Wet FIP

-Luna, a 1-year-old Persian cat, was diagnosed with wet FIP after developing a severe abdominal effusion.
-Her prognosis was grim, with veterinarians estimating she had only weeks to live.
-Luna's owners decided to try GS-441524 as a last resort.
+Luna, a 1-year-old Persian cat, was analyzed with damp FIP after creating a serious stomach emanation.
+Her forecast was bleak, with veterinarians evaluating she had as it were weeks to live.
+Luna's proprietors chosen to attempt GS-441524 as a final resort.

 Treatment protocol: